protetore/linux-setup/README.md

 # Linux Customizarion

-My current list of customization done on a Debian distro.
+My current list of customization done on a Debian based distro.

 ## Automation